CFC-Servers/cfc_ttt_modifications/README.md

-# cfc_ttt_scoreboard_modifications
+# cfc_ttt_modifications
-Modifications to the default ttt scoreboard
+small modifications and improvements to ttt

+- scoreboard context menu for opening profile, spectating players, and copying ID
+- show utime/cfc_time playtime in scoreboard
+- notify teammates when you buy equipment